brociani/hands-on-library/README_TUTORIAL.md

 ## How this library works
 we have a client http that make a call, and add some headers.
-One header by default and another one optionnal.
+One header by default and another one optional.

 The goal of this Library is to use a symfony/http-client service defined it will be injected into our library through the configuration file

 You will define our configuration :
 * A node ``client`` with two params
 * The http-client defined through the key `name`
-* A boolean for the optionnal header named `clock_header`
+* A boolean for the optional header named `clock_header`

 take a look at the configuration file in :
 ``HandsOnEkinoPhp\YourClient\Bridge\Symfony\DependencyInjection\Configuration.php``